“I read my eyes out and can’t read half enough…the more one reads the more one sees we have to read.” — John Adams

 “If you want to think long-term, you can’t spend all day reading things that train your brain to twitch.” — Jason Zweig

-I have always loved reading, whether it’s for pleasure, learning, work, or some combination of all of these.
+Books have always been an important part of my life, whether for formal education, self-study, work, pure escapism, or some combination of all of these.

 I decided to use this page to track the notable books I’m consuming, and to recommend titles others might enjoy.